folio-org/okapi/doc/guide.md

 mvn install
 ```

-The install rule also runs a few tests.
+The install rule also runs tests.
 Tests should not fail.
 If they do then please report it, and in the meantime fall back to:

 ```